digitaltechnologyandcultures/DICE_Instructor_Handbook/weekly_cycle.md

 ## Office Hours and Student Communication
 Instructors are required to hold one office hour a week, per course.
 These hours should be scheduled just before, or just after, your normal scheduled course time.
 For online courses, there are less structured office hours (meaning they occur on a per-meeting basis, scheduled with individual students).
 For both cases, instructors are asked to be available to students via Slack, Canvas, and Email.

-* Responses to student inquiries, ideally will not take longer than a few hours, during normal business hours.
+* Responses to student inquiries, ideally, will not take longer than a few hours, during normal business hours.
 * Instructors are required to be on campus for office hours associated with a hybrid format course.